-The annual "Fiddlers Picnic" hosted by the New York State Old Tyme Fiddlers Association, c.
+The annual "Fiddlers Picnic" hosted by the New York State Old Time Fiddlers Association, c.
 1978

 Chad's Bio

-Chad at the annual New York State Old Tyme Fiddlers Association's "Fiddlers' Picnic" in Osceola, NY around 1979.
+Chad at the annual New York State Old Time Fiddlers Association's "Fiddlers' Picnic" in Osceola, NY around 1980.

 Chad's fiddle teacher, Winifred "Murph" Baker (1911-1986).

-Chad as a young boy at home playing the fiddle his grandfather Cooper bought him.
+Chad as a young boy at home playing the fiddle his grandfather Cooper bought for him.

 New York State Fiddler's Hall of Fame plaque at the North American Fiddlers Hall of Fame and Museum, Osceola, NY.

-Chad's great grandparents, Kenneth "Roger" and Edna Richmond.
-Roger played the fiddle as a young man at dances.
-When Chad needed a fiddle to learn on, Roger sent his fiddle up from Florida for his great grandson to learn on.
+Chad's great-grandparents were Kenneth "Roger" and Edna Richmond.
+Roger played the fiddle at dances when he was a young man.
+Later, when Chad needed an instrument to learn on, Roger sent his fiddle up from Florida for his great-grandson to use.

 I took piano lessons back,